-A non-exhaustive list of antipsychotic medications is available in Part B of this Manual.
+A non-exhaustive list of antipsychotic medications is available in QI Program Manual 4.0 - Part B.

 14.3 Measurements and assessments for antipsychotics

 The purpose of assessing a care recipient through the process set out below is to collect data relating to the antipsychotics quality indicator.